The 7 Best SaaS Analytics Tools of 2023

 But what about your finances and company health?

-At the end of the day, all the segmentation, funnels, feedback, and UX improvements boil down to one question – is it bringing in more revenue?
+At the end of the day, all the customer segmentation, funnels, user feedback, and UX improvements boil down to one question – is it bringing in more revenue?

 Revenue analytics tools like ProfitWell can help you gauge the impact your product and marketing activities have on your finances.